OpenLineage/OpenLineage/.github/ISSUE_TEMPLATE/integration.md

 ---

 **Integration target:**
-please add a URL to the framework/project product to integrate with
+please add a URL to the framework/project/product to integrate with

 **Proposed implementation**
 If there is a proposed implementation: